PostgreSQL For Loop

 [( name datatype1,name_datatype2)] for query;

 First, you need to declare the variable name of the cursor.
-Next, you type a keyword scroll if you want to cursor to go backward but if you use no scroll then the cursor can’t go backward.
+Next, you type the keyword scroll if you want the cursor to go backward, but if you use no scroll, then the cursor can’t go backward.

-Then you need to type cursor keyword followed by parameter by using name datatype1 for the query.
+Then, you need to type the cursor keyword followed by the parameter by using the name datatype1 for the query.
 These arguments will be substituted by value when the cursor is opened.
 You can use any valid SELECT STATEMENT here.

 The following example illustrates how to use the cursor: